WuhDaFak/Internet-Speed-Tweak/README.md

 Backup settings option. (unlikely to be developed but is considered.)

 Restore defaults (For troubleshooting and fixing internet issues if any.)

-Connection test (Uses ping command and must be done after a reboot when applying tweaks to make sure settings take affect.)

 # Dropped features or changes: